barentsen/tess-cutout-benchmark/README.md

 | 100 cutouts (16x parallel) |   16† |  not supported‡ |          37s
 | 1000 cutouts (16x parallel)|   16† |  not supported‡ |        5m40s

 † TIKE offers 4 virtual cores.
 As a result, the benchmarks for `nProc=16` saturated the instance and could likely be sped up if a larger instance were used.
+Monitoring `top` revealed that the TIKE-Astrocut jobs were consistently compute-limited.

 ‡ The TESSCut API does not currently allow more than 10 simultaneous requests, which is why the entries for `nProc=16` show `not supported`.